whitneyburton/portfolios/students/1608-front/chelsea-skovgaard/mod2portfolio.markdown

 From Graham:
 Lacey and Chelsea, great job with the Verou posse!
 You really stepped up and created something that has attracted great interest in the Turing community.
 I've really enjoyed being a part of this posse, and I look forward to our activities in the future.
 Kudos!

+From Lauren Pesce (1610FE):
+Lacey and Chelsea - You two are truly incredible!
+The Verou posse was always something to look forward to during my first mod at Turing.
+Your lessons were well thought out and I was so impressed to see a big push to include back-end students in a group that was so based in design.
+I think it was a great idea to focus on our personal websites as an ongoing project - it was something everyone could work on and learn from.
+You were both always so positive and it was apparent that you have a great understanding of front-end lessons as well as design related subjects.

 ### Playing a Part

 This module I co-founded/started a new posse on focused on design principles, data visualization, and developing FE skills.
 One week during Friday Spike, I presented a workshop on animating SVGs.
 Additionally, I co-led several posse lunches and Friday Spikes.
 I also took the opportunity to pair with other students on topics they needed help on.
-I also actively participated in Productivity Lunch, Lunch Roulette, and other community activities.
+I also actively participated in Productivity Lunch, Joan Clarke Coffee Meetings, Lunch Roulette, and other community activities.

 ------------------